Jolynn Wilkinson: ARCA Menards Series West

 Wilkinson would make her first start in the ARCA Menards Series West with Bill McAnally Racing at the Colorado National Speedway, finishing 8th, getting her first top 10.
 She made two more starts later in the season, finishing in 15th and 17th respectively.

 Personal life

-Jolynn is the daughter of former NASCAR and ARCA driver, John "Boy" Wilkinson.
+Wilkinson is the daughter of former NASCAR and ARCA driver, John "Boy" Wilkinson.
 She has two sisters, Clarissa Wilkinson and Alyssa Wilkinson.
 She is a senior and cheerleader at the Hueytown High School, and will be graduating in the class of 2022.

 Motorsports career results

 ARCA Menards Series West

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)